Skip to main content

 See what amount of money you have left.
 Some people might be breaking even just with the essentials.
 If you have money left over, consider whether you are spending or saving.

-It is important to review if you:
+It is essential to review:

-• Are overspending on food, entertainment, or shopping
+• Overspending on food, entertainment, or shopping

-• Are staying on track for future goals (such as college)
+• Future goals (such as college)

 It can help to focus on having specific short- and long-term goals.
 This can make a budget (and more expensive future goals) feel more achievable.
-It is important to consider your unique circumstances; what works for a friend may not work for your situation.
+It is essential to consider your unique circumstances; what works for a friend may not work for your situation.

 When To Ask An Attorney For Help

 Underage individuals do not have much control over their financial resources.
-Financial autonomy is also difficult to achieve for anyone, but can especially be difficult for young adults.
+Financial autonomy is also difficult to achieve for anyone, but it can especially be difficult for young adults.

 You can contact an attorney to help you with: